 Agar agar powder

-Agar agar powder is another low carb and vegan thickening agent made from red seaweed.
-It can be used to thicken frozen treats like ice cream, as well as puddings, jams, jellies and soups.
+Agar agar powder is another great vegan and keto thickening agent made from red seaweed.
+It can be used to thicken frozen treats like ice cream, as well as puddings, jams, jellies, and soups.

 If you’re looking for a plant based keto friendly thickener, agar agar is your best bet!
 Use 1 teaspoon for every cup of liquid.
 It is also unflavored which definitely makes it very versatile in the kitchen.

 Gelatin is another great low carb thickener worth checking out.
 Gelatin is ideal for people who aren’t vegan or vegetarian and works well as a thickener for cheesecakes, jellies, gummies, smoothies, and even sauces, braises, and stews.
 Use about ½ tablespoon of gelatin for every cup of liquid as indicated in this easy keto cheesecake recipe made with coconut cheesecake crust.

-If you happen to have some grind flaxseeds on hand, you can use this product to thicken soups and stews.
+If you happen to have some ground flaxseeds on hand, you can use this product to thicken soups and stews.
 It is also a great keto thickening agent for smoothies.

 Cream cheese is also another low carb thickener that can be used in keto recipes.
-Use cream cheese to thicken up sauces, dips, salad dressings and even keto pancake batters like in these coconut flour keto pancakes and these quick keto pancakes.
+Use cream cheese to thicken up sauces, dips, salad dressings, soups, and even keto pancake batters like in these coconut flour keto pancakes and these quick keto pancakes.

 Almond flour also works okay as a keto thickener.
 It has its limitations and should only be used sparingly, but, in a pinch, you can use it to thicken up keto gravies, curries, stews, and more.

 If you’re using it as a thickener only a little is required.
-Use it to thicken sauces, curries, stews, and other keto recipes that have bolder flavors so that the distinct coconut flavor will be masked.
+Use it to thicken sauces, curries, stews, and other keto recipes with bolder flavors so that the distinct coconut flavor will be masked.

-Unfortunately, coconut flour is too gritty to be used as a keto gravy thickener.
+Unfortunately, coconut flour is too gritty to be used as a suitable keto gravy thickener.